 Being fully committed to vigorous competition, Idealliance is equally committed to compliance with state and federal statutes which protect competition.
 These statutes include state and federal antitrust laws, such as the federal Sherman Act, which make certain types of anti-competitive behavior, such as price fixing and boycotts, felonies punishable by imprisonment and severe fines.
 Violators are also subject to civil liabilities, including treble damages.

-All members of IDEAlliance must be zealous to ensure that these state and federal statutes are respected, not only in the letter of the law but also, in the spirit of compliance.
-It is particularly important for members to understand the special responsibility, which attends the privilege of belonging to a tax-exempt association of competitors, joined together to advance the interest of the industry we share.
-While IDEAlliance looks to each member to fulfill this responsibility, IDEAlliance places a special burden on committee chairs, directors, officers, and staff, who are charged with ensuring the Antitrust Policy is respected at all times and in all circumstances.
+All members of Idealliance must be zealous to ensure that these state and federal statutes are respected, not only in the letter of the law but also in the spirit of compliance.
+It is particularly important for members to understand the special responsibility which attends the privilege of belonging to a tax-exempt association of competitors joined to advance the interest of the industry we share.
+While Idealliance looks to each member to fulfill this responsibility, Idealliance places a special burden on committee chairs, directors, officers, and staff who are charged with ensuring the Antitrust Policy is always respected under all circumstances.

-Each member of IDEAlliance shall be given a copy of this Policy.
+Each member of Idealliance shall be given a copy of this Policy.
 Compliance with this Policy is a requirement of membership.
 Violations of this Policy will subject the offender to sanctions, including expulsion from membership and referral to law enforcement authorities.
-We recognize that questions may arise in particular contexts.
-When such questions arise, they should be directed to the professional staff and IDEAlliance officers.
-It is the policy of IDEAlliance to resolve any doubt in favor of avoiding any conduct, which might be construed as anti-competitive.
-In a proper case, the opinion of legal counsel to IDEAlliance may be sought.
+We recognize that questions may arise situations.
+When such questions arise, they should be directed to the professional staff and Idealliance officers.
+It is the policy of Idealliance to resolve any doubt in favor of avoiding any conduct which might be construed as anti-competitive.
+In a proper case the opinion of legal counsel to Idealliance may be sought.

 The Guidelines set forth below are not intended as a substitute for the duty of the member to become familiar with state and federal laws.
 Rather, they are intended to complement these laws.